jp000/MapTools/README.md

 - [geojson.io](http://geojson.io) `=> nice drawing on maps and download geojson files (for polygons, lines and points)`
 - [POILoaderforWindows](https://www8.garmin.com/support/download_details.jsp?id=927) `=> copy pois to the garmin`
 # Etrex 10 #
-This is the low end Garmin GPS device with very limited ressources.
+This is the low end Garmin GPS device with very limited resources.
 Some say it is too basic, but given the right tools it can be a marvel and it has very good battery life!
 The idea is to have a map as large as possible with a minimal number of features required for your activity.
 The above mentioned tools will help you split and reduce the size of the map to fit in your device (max 5 to 7 MB).
 Also reserve some memory space for route tracking and extra POI